ngfuwai/Codepath-week7/README.md

 # Codepath-week7

 My first exploit was from https://klikki.fi/adv/wordpress2.html.
-I made a comment in the front page, and I pasted an XSS injection into the text field.
+I made a comment in the front page, and I pasted a super large XSS injection into the text field.
 I then viewed the comment as an admin.
+Apparently, the visitor was able to install a backdoor according to the tutorial.

 My second exploit involved pasting <a href="[caption code=">]</a><a title=" onmouseover=alert('test')  ">link</a> into the html editor of WP.
 Whenever another user hovers over the link, they get an alert.